kenakofer/hymnsinger/README.md

     - Using a custom lilybin setup on server or AWS lambda, or some other serverside way to re-parse lilypond files.
 This would be far more difficult, but also allow the user tons of flexibility down the line.
   - Add date added and updated fields to footer
   - Change names: tune variables, copyright, tags to form: "text:site arranged:other winter"
+  - Add vscode configuration section/page
+  - Fix footer on short pages like death
+  - Add title to Tag pages.
+  - Add count to index and tag pages